Watch video about their expedition and exploration of The Louisiana Purchase.

 The Biography of Joe Biden follows the amazing journey of this working class boy turned Vice Presidential nominee.

-The inspiring story behind Alaska's most famous hockey mom and her unprecedented journey from a stay-at-home mom in the tiny town of Wasilla, Alaska to the national spotlight as the Republican Vice Presidential nominee in the 2008 election.
+The Sarah Palin Biography is the inspiring story behind Alaska's most famous hockey mom and her unprecedented journey from a stay-at-home mom in the tiny town of Wasilla, Alaska to the national spotlight as the Republican Vice Presidential nominee.

 Tyler Perry is at the top of his career.
 He has proven himself time and time again as an accomplished writer, producer, actor and director.
 His theatrical productions, films, and TV shows have seen mainstream success across cultural and social divides.